odnodn/ngTemplateOutletTutorial/README.md

 Although this transclusion technique is great for simple content projection, what if you want your projected content to be context-aware.
 For example, while implementing a list component you want the items template to be defined in the parent component while being context-aware (of what is the current item it hosts).
 For those kinds of scenarios, Angular comes with a great API called `ngTemplateOutlet`.

-In this post, we will we will define what `ngTemplateOutlet` is then we will build the list component we mentioned above as well as a tab component to see some use-cases.
+In this post, we will we will define what `ngTemplateOutlet` is then we will build the list component we mentioned above as well as a card component to see two most common `ngTemplateOutlet` use-cases.
 We will do the implementation step-by-step, so by the end of this post you should feel comfortable using this in your components :)

 # Definition